facelessuser/coloraide/docs/src/markdown/filters.md

 quite different from person to person in severity.

 The human eye has 3 types of cones that are used to perceive colors.
 Each of these cones can become deficient, either through genetics, or other means.
-Each type of cone is responsible for perceiving either red, green, or blue colors.
+Each type of cone is responsible for perceiving different wavelengths of light.
 A CVD occurs when one or more of these cones are missing or not functioning properly.
-There are severe cases where one of the three cones will not perceive color at all, and there are others were the cones may just be less sensitive.
+There are severe cases where one of the three cones will not perceive color at all, and there are others where the cones may just be less sensitive.

 ### Dichromacy

 Dichromacy is a type of CVD that has the characteristics of essentially causing the person to only have two functioning cones for perceiving colors.
 This essentially flattens the color spectrum into a 2D plane.
-Protanopia describes the CVD where the cone responsible for red light does not function, deuteranopia describes the CVD affecting the green cone, and tritanopia describes deficiencies with the blue cone.
+Protanopia describes the CVD where the cone responsible for long wavelengths does not function, deuteranopia describes the CVD affecting the cone responsible for processing medium wavelengths, and tritanopia describes deficiencies with the cone responsible for short wavelengths.

 /// tab | Normal
 ![Normal](./images/colorchart.png)